EthanWag/startup/README.md

 # startup
-This is my main repository for the class CS 260 and for my personal website which will be WinZip
+This is my main repository for the class CS 260 and for my personal website which will be BuyZip